Arushi04/Digit-classification-MNIST/README.md

 # Digit-classification-MNIST
-We will be doing multiclass classification using Pytorch
+We will be doing multiclass classification using Logistic Regression in Pytorch